Benedek4000/eng130_week4_project/README.md

 ### Draw.io

 A visual diagram creation service that allowed us to draw the mockups and wireframes needed to plan how our application will look.
 We able draw the different aspects of the app and then annotate it where needed.

 ![Video Player Wireframe](/images/wireframes/VideoPlayer.png)

+### Github

+Our version control service.
+All of the contributors used this to update and test the code we made.
+We had multiple branches such as the main, test, backend and frontend and database.
+Each group tested their code on their branch and then we slowly integrated all the branches into main to create the application.

 ### Python

 The fundamental programming language we used to write our funtionalities.
 We use a python framework called Flask to structure our application and create the backend.

 We Imported many API's and Libraries provided by python to carry out different functions, such as.